mcclure/emu-coop/MODDING.md

 * **writeTrigger** *type: function*

     When a value is written to the address, this function is called.
 It has three arguments, **value**, **previousValue** and **forceSend**, which are the new value about to be written to memory; the value the memory had beforehand; and `true` if the trigger is being called because the user checked the "restarting after a crash" box.
+Note this function gets called even if the value did not change.

 * **receiveTrigger** *type: function*